KNowledgeOnWebScale/dataflow-visualization/schemas/docs/globaldefaults-doc.md

 	 - <b id="globaldefaultsedge">&#36;id: globalDefaultsEdge</b>
 	 - **_Properties_**
 		 - <b id="#globalDefaultsEdge/properties/animation">animation</b>
 			 - _See [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) for more information about animation.
 An example is e.g. `dashdraw .2s linear infinite` (has to start with 'dashdraw').
-Note that you can just the value to `default` or `reverse`.
+Note that you can just the value to `default`.
 The animation will then fall back to `dashdraw .45s linear infinite`.
 If the value is `reverse`, the fall back value will be `dashdraw .45s linear infinite reverse`.
 The strokeDashArray (if none is specified) will fall back to `6 4`.
 When set to `none`, no animation will be shown._
 			 - Type: `string`
 			 - <i id="globalDefaultsEdge/properties/animation">path: #globalDefaultsEdge/properties/animation</i>
 			 - Example values:
-				 1. _"none"_
+				 1. _"default"_
-				 2. _"default"_
+				 2. _"reverse"_
-				 3. _"reverse"_
+				 3. _"none"_
 		 - <b id="#globalDefaultsEdge/properties/color">color</b>
 			 - _The color of the edge._
 			 - Type: `string`